AustinTD4/Projects/MCTS_Connect_Four/README.md

 ## Results

 Utilizing the standard training protocol against a random opponent converged to a 96.5% win rate for the on policy player.
 In the advanced training setting, both players followed their own policy and win rate stayed consistently between 45%-55% during training.
-After 10 million simulated games, the resulting AI player could reliably beat human opponents.
+After 10 million simulated games, the resulting AI player could reliably beat untrained human opponents and consistently draw with skilled players.

 ## Contributors